Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

+Note that while the charge nematic order parameter $\phi_{\mathbf{k}}\propto\gamma_{\mathbf{k}}^{x^{2}-y^{2}}n_{\mathbf{k}}$ changes sign under a $90^{\circ}$ rotation, $\chi^{\mu}$ is proportional to its square $\phi_{\mathbf{k}}^{2}$ and therefore is $C_{4}$ symmetric.
+Thus, unlike previous transport anisotropy measurements \cite{Chu,Tanatar,Chu-2}, we can extract the nematic fluctuations directly from the Raman response without applying any external symmetry breaking field such as uniaxial stress.
+Besides the $x^{2}-y^{2}$ ($B_{1g}$) symmetry, we also investigated the form factor with $xy$ ($B_{2g}$) symmetry, which is insensitive to changes that make $x$ and $y$ inequivalent.
+The behaviors of these form factors in momentum space are depicted in Fig. \ref{polar}(c).

-Due to the fluctuation-dissipation theorem, the dynamic charge nematic fluctuations should be manifested in the imaginary part of the Raman response function $\left(\chi^{\mu}\right)''$, which is directly measured in Raman scattering experiments (see Supplementary Information), in the appropriate symmetry $\mu$, namely, the $x^{2}-y^{2}$ symmetry \cite{Tassini,Zeyher}.
-This is illustrated in Fig. \ref{polar}d for a twinned, stress-free, single crystal of the parent compound BaFe$_{2}$As$_{2}$, where $\left(\chi^{\mu}\right)''$ is plotted as function of frequency for different temperatures and for the two symmetries described above.
+Because of the fluctuation-dissipation theorem, the dynamic charge nematic fluctuations should be manifested in the imaginary part of the Raman response function $\left(\chi^{\mu}\right)''$ in the appropriate symmetry $\mu$, namely, the $x^{2}-y^{2}$ ($B_{1g}$) symmetry \cite{Tassini,Zeyher}.
+This is illustrated in Fig. \ref{polar}(d) for a strain-free, single crystal of the parent compound BaFe$_{2}$As$_{2}$, where $\left(\chi^{\mu}\right)''$ is plotted as function of frequency for different temperatures and for the two symmetries described above.
 While the response in the $xy$ symmetry is essentially temperature independent above $T_{s}=138\:$K, the $x^{2}-y^{2}$ response displays a considerable build-up of intensity below $500\:\mathrm{cm^{-1}}$ upon approaching $T_{s}$, with a subsequent collapse in the nematic/orthorhombic phase.
 The temperature dependence and the distinctive $x^{2}-y^{2}$ symmetry of this low frequency quasi-elastic peak (QEP) clearly links it to dynamic charge nematic fluctuations corresponding to an orientational order along the Fe-Fe bonds.

-While the spectral lineshape of the QEP is linked to the relaxational dynamics of the nematic fluctuations, we choose here to concentrate on a more transparent quantity: the static charge nematic susceptibility.
-Indeed the strong increase of the QEP intensity can be linked to a diverging static charge nematic susceptibility, $\chi_{0}^{x^{2}-y^{2}}$, via the Kramers-Kronig relation (see Supplementary Information):
+While the spectral line shape of the QEP is linked to the relaxational dynamics of the nematic fluctuations \cite{SI2}, we choose here to concentrate on a more transparent quantity: the static charge nematic susceptibility.
+Indeed the strong increase of the QEP intensity is associated with an enhanced static charge nematic susceptibility, $\chi_{0}^{x^{2}-y^{2}}$, via the Kramers-Kronig relation: